 Dan’s Fund for Burns

 This charity provides assistance and support to adult burns survivors in the UK, directly to the patients, their families and to hospital burns units.
-The Trust donated £3,500 in 2016 and then £5,000 pa for three years from 2017.
+The Trust donated £3,500 in 2016 which was increased to £5,000 pa from 2017.

 This charity helps children with speech, language and communication needs.
-CACT is donating £5,000 pa for three years from 2017 specifically to help children in the Barking and Dagenham area of London.
+CACT has supported this charity with donations of £5,000 pa since 2017 specifically to help children in the Barking and Dagenham area of London.

 Liveryman Stuart Shepley is a trustee and Treasurer of ICAN.

 This charity supports homeless women at a drop-in centre in Marylebone.
-We have donated £2,000 pa for three years from 2017 specifically for a series of classes teaching sewing skills, with a view to helping women back into work and producing items for sale to raise money for the charity.
+We have donated £2,000 pa since 2017 specifically for a series of classes teaching sewing skills, with a view to helping women back into work and producing items for sale to raise money for the charity.

-This charity is supported by actuaries at LCP and was introduced to us by the Junior Warden (Fiona Morrison)
+This charity is supported by actuaries at LCP and was introduced to us by the current Master (Fiona Morrison).

 East Surrey Domestic Abuse Services